City College stampede: Investigation

 It also noted the issues with EMS response time to the scene, but added that the medical examiner did not think a faster response would have saved any of the victims' lives.
-The investigation was unable to determine who had closed the door at the bottom of the stairs, a crucial factor of in the incident.
+The investigation was unable to determine who had closed the door at the bottom of the stairs, a crucial factor of the incident.

 The report cast a broad net of blame, but also clarified unsubstantiated or false early reports.
 They stated that Combs had not hired members of the Nation of Islam to provide security, as the college's chief of security had initially reported.
 They also said that Combs had not necessarily sold too many tickets, but more so had failed to account for the number of people that would arrive without them.
 It was also pointed out that although the incident was popularly referred to as a stampede, the injuries were more consistent with crowd crush than a trampling.
 None of the victims had any broken bones.

 Commissioner Lee Brown disputed the report's findings, saying there was no evidence any officers had acted improperly.